HopeforJustice/main/src/plugins/give-currency-switcher/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==
+= 1.5.1: March 17th, 20222 =
+* Fix: The dismiss button for an invalid currency was absolutely massive on Multi-Step forms.
+It's a reasonable size once again
+* Fix: Improved some documentation within the plugin

 = 1.5.0: July 27th, 2021 =
 * New: Exchange services have been removed for one, simple, free API compliments of GiveWP